-[0090] The assay devices of this invention can optionally include a blocking strip between the porous matrix and the lateral flow chromatography strip.
-The blocking strip can be impregnated with buffers to adjust the pH (e.g., to pH 7.5) of the oral fluid for compatibility with the lateral flow chromatography assay.
+The assay devices of this invention can optionally include a blocking strip between the porous matrix and the lateral flow chromatography strip.
+The blocking strip cna be impregnated with buffers to adjust the pH (e.g., to pH 7.5) of the oral fluid for compatibility with the lateral flow chromatography assay.
 The blocking strip can also include one or more blocking reagents that reduce non-specific binding of the analyte and/or reagents of the assay device and thereby reduce the occurrence of false positives.
-Suitable blocking reagents include, but are not limited to, bovine serum albumin (BSA), deoxycholate, and n-lauroyl sarcosine.
-In one particularly preferred embodiment, the blocking solution includes: 4% polyvinyl alcohol (10 kd mw, Aldrich 36,062-2), 4% sodium -n-lauroylsarcosine (Sigma L5777), 2% polyvinyl pyrrolidone (10 kd mw, Sigma P2263) in 60× Tris EDTA (Sigma T9285) or 7.5% sodium -n-lauroylsarcosine (Sigma L5777), 2.5% tectonic 1307 (BASF), 0.00001% polyethyleneglycol compound (Sigma P2263) in 100× Tris EDTA buffer (Sigma T9285).
+Suitable blocking reagents include, but are not limited to bovine serum albumin (BSA), deoxycholate, and n-lauroyl sarcosine.
+In one particularly preferred embodiment, the blocking solution includes: 4% polyvinyl alcohol (10 kd mw (Aldrich 36,062-2), 4% sodium -n-lauroylsarcosine (Sgima L5777), 2% polyvinyl pyrrolidone (10 kd mw, Sigma P2263) in 60 X Tris EDTA (Sigma T9285) or 7.5% sodium -n-lauroylsarcosine (Sigma L5777), 2.5% tectronic 1307 (BASF), 0.00001% polyethyleneglycol compound (Sigma P2263) in 100 X Tris EDTA buffer (Sigma T9285).

-[0091] The blocking pad can be composed of a wide variety of materials as long as they do not impede flow of oral fluid from the capillary matrix to the lateral flow chromatography strip.
-Such materials include, but are not limited to, paper, cellulose, nitrocellulose, polyester, glass fiber, and the like.
+[0088] The blocking pad can be composed of a wide variety of materials as long as they do not impede flow of oral fluid from the capillary matrix to the lateral flow chromatography strip.
+Such materials include, but are not limited to paper, cellulose, nitrocellulose, and the like.
 Particularly preferred materials will be selected to reduce or eliminate backflow of reagents or oral fluid from the chromatographic test strip to the capillary matrix.
+In a preferred embodiment, when present, the blocking pad is a Schleicher & Schuell # 470 cellulose filter (Schleicher & Schuell, GMBH, Germany).